zmk5566/AudibleVis/README.md

 # AudibleVis

-A sonification project which aid the help people who are blind and visual impariment.
+A Sonification project which aid the help people who are blind and visual impariment.

 Examples are provided: